asararatnakar/perf-test/README.rst

        cd $GOPATH/src/github.com/hyperledger/fabric/devenv
        vagrant up
        vagrant ssh
-       # ensure sure you are in the /fabric directory where the Makefile resides
+       # ensure sure you are in the /fabric directory where the Makefile resides:
+       cd $GOPATH/src/github.com/hyperledger/fabric
        make configtxgen

 -  Make the peer and orderer images.